zlatsic/ruly/README.md

 # Ruly

-Ruly is a simple, lightweight rule engine that can be used to define rules and proove statements using backward chaining.
+Ruly is a simple, lightweight rule engine that can be used to define rules and prove statements using backward chaining.
 It attempts to be highly configurable, allowing callers of its functions to define callbacks in cases for conflict resolutions or derivations of new rules.

 ## Installation